SophiaLC/IHI_DQ/Interpretation/Interpretation.md

 The nulls tab is almost the same.
 Columns 1 and 2 are the visit ID and null field, respectively; the rest of the columns are the same columns that give you information needed to find the record and visit in question.

-Any questions about interpretability can be addressed to sophiacrossen@gmail.com.
-You can also report bugs and issues on [GitHub](https://github.com/markhwhiteii/biosensequality/issues).
+Any questions about interpretability or reports of bugs or other issues can be addressed to sophiacrossen@gmail.com.
 <br>
 <br>